DEGComp/ProjectFramework/README.md

 Failing to adhere to these rights, will cause into a complete termination of your file access, and a possible lawsuit.

 Future updates may change the name of this framework.
 These names may be, but are not limited to: Trion Framework, BlueBox, and other.

+When this project is changed, or declined, De-Encryption Gaming retains all rights, more explained of this in the License.